Eliot-Roxbergh/notes_pinephone/README.md

 ## Internet, texts, calls, mms

 Sms, calls, and 2G 3G 4G worked out of the box for me.
 I (quickly) tried with Tre and Telia carrier networks in Sweden (2022-10).
 MMS needed manual configuration and data/MMS APN needs to be the same (so e.g. Telia doesn't work), MMS worked on Tre carrier.
+Calls over 4G (i.e. VoLTE) did not work out of the box for me, is there manual configuration for this needed?

 ### General